sophiaIC/HolisticSpecifications/popl2022/response.md

 *176-181: Is what you describe here really inherent to your necessity logic?
-Isn't it rather a consequence of - where - you check the validity of your specifications?*
+Isn't it rather a consequence of - where - you check the validity of your specifications?* **(Julian: I'm not entirely sure what to put here.)**

 *182: I find the term \"not monotonic\" misplaced here.
-Isn't it obvious that adding more behavior can invalidate more stuff?*
+Isn't it obvious that adding more behavior can invalidate more stuff?* **Perhaps this is obvious, although it is an important point, and one that is not true of many existing specification languages where specifications are restricted to a single function.
+Proofs in Necessity take a holistic view of a module.**

 *192: One could draw a comparison to loop invariants: While pushing a loop invariant through a loop body, the invariant can (and likely will)